Love and Rockets (comics): Overview

-Gilbert and Jaime Hernandez at the 2007 ComicCon.
+Gilbert and Jaime Hernández at the 2007 ComicCon.
 Gilbert is in the middle, Jaime is in the green shirt.

-Hoppers 13 follows the tangled lives of a group of primarily chicano characters, from their teenage years in the early days of the California punk scene to the present day.
-Hoppers, or Huerta, is a fictional city based on the Hernandezes' home town of Oxnard, California.
-Two memorable members of Jaime's cast are Margarita "Maggie" Luisa Chascarrillo and Esperanza "Hopey" Leticia Glass, whose on-again, off-again romance is a focus for many Hoppers 13 storylines.
-The series is also often called Locas (Spanish for "crazy women") because of the many quirky female characters depicted.
+Locas follows Maggie Chascarrillo, a chicano woman living in Southern California, and an extended cast of her friends, family, lovers, and rivals.
+Originally a young "prosolar mechanic", the early stories contain rocket ships and dinosaurs, before starting to include less adventure tales and more slice-of-life.
+Other characters include her punk rocker maybe-girlfriend Hopey Glass, depressed writer Isabelle Reubens, blonde bombshell Penny Century, charming artist and Maggie's on-off boyfriend Ray Dominguez, and gang member Speedy Ortíz.
+Since her first appearance in the early 1980s, Maggie has aged alongside her author, going from a teen in the local punk scene through to middle age via a series of relationships and jobs.
+It is mostly set around the fictional city of Huerta, in a neighbourhood the characters call Hoppers.
+Huerta is inspired by the Hernándezes' home town of Oxnard.

-The original runs of Palomar and Locas have each been collected in recent one-volume editions by Fantagraphics (see Palomar (graphic novel)), although not all of the stories involving "Locas" and "Palomar" characters are contained in these collections.
-The original fifty-issue Love and Rockets Volume One has also been reprinted in its entirety in both a fifteen-volume paperback library, and more recently a seven-volume mass-market paperback series by Fantagraphics.
-In addition, several hardcovers collect edited versions of the series tales.
+The original runs of Palomar and Locas have each been collected in the early 2000s as one-volume editions by Fantagraphics, although not all of the stories involving "Locas" and "Palomar" characters are contained in these collections.
+The original fifty-issue Love and Rockets Volume One has also been reprinted in its entirety in both a fifteen-volume paperback graphic novel series, and in 2022 as a seven-volume mass-market paperback series, both by Fantagraphics.

-Many attempts have been made to make L&R into a movie, or series of movies.
-The movie rights had been held up in litigation for over 15 years.
-Gilbert Hernandez publicly announced in Toronto, Ontario in May 2013 that a deal had been struck to make a movie out of his "Palomar" story-line and that he was currently writing the script.